domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 Exploratory.
 Fall through the cracks.
 Finger on the pulse.
-Full circle./Come full circle.
+Full circle/come full circle.
 Get down to brass tacks.
+Good For You (G.F.Y.).
+Ground zero.
 Hang self out to dry.
 Hard stop.
 Heavy lifting.
-High-level (adjective)./High level (noun).
-Imagineer./Imagineering.
+High-level/high level.
+Imagineer/imagineering.
+In our toolbox/wheelhouse.
-In the loop./Out of the loop.
+In the loop/out of the loop.
-Kick off./Kick-off.
+Kick off/kick-off.
-Launch./Launchpad.
+Launch/launchpad.
 Leverage.
 Looped in.
 Move the needle.
+My calendar is up-to-date.
 OoO: Out of Office.
 On the same page.
 Pain points.
 Peel back the onion.
 Ping.
 Players.
-Prime time./Ready for prime time.
+Prime time/ready for prime time.
 Rabbit hole.
 Raise the bar.
 Raise the stakes.
 Re.
 Roles and responsibilities (R&R).
-Roll out./Rollout.
+Roll out/rollout.
 Shake things up.
 Shoot self in the foot.
+Seamless integration.
 Selling points.
+Sh!t a brick.
 Spitballing.
 Stage-gate.
 Stakeholders.
+Start from scratch.
-Start the ball./Pass the ball.
+Start the ball/pass the ball.
 Straw man.
 Subject matter expert (SME).
 Switch gears.
-Synergies./Synergy./Synergistic.
+Synergies/synergy/synergistic.
 Take a step back.
 Take-home message.
 Take offline.
+Tangent/tangential.
 That ship has sailed.
 Timelines.
 Thought leadership.
 Touch base.
-Wheelhouse.
+Up to speed.
+Use it or lose it.
+White elephant.